CLASSIFICATION NO. 528

 Duties may include but are not limited to the following:

-- Monitors program activities; conducts quality assurance audits; evaluates program outcomes and effectiveness; researches community health care needs and available resources; plans and implements new programs and program changes.
+3. Plans program initiatives and operations; monitors program activities; conducts quality assurance audits; evaluates program outcomes and effectiveness; researches community health care needs and available resources; plans and implements new programs and program changes.

 REQUIRED KNOWLEDGE AND SKILLS

-Skill to: Communicate effectively, both orally and in writing; plan, supervise and evaluate the work of assigned staff; evaluate program requirements and initiate program management decisions independently, following general Division and budget guidelines; direct staff in continuous efforts to improve quality, productivity and effectiveness incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with community health care professionals, County employees, low income clients and the public; prepare clear and concise reports; operate office equipment, including personal computers and software applications.
+Skill to: Communicate effectively, both orally and in writing; plan, supervise and evaluate the work of assigned staff; evaluate program requirements and initiate program management decisions independently, following general Division and budget guidelines; direct staff in continuous efforts to improve quality, productivity and effectiveness incorporate team participation in decision making; respond to changes desired by citizens and County staff; establish and maintain effective working relationships with community health care professionals, County employees, clients and the public; prepare clear and concise reports; operate office equipment, including personal computers and software applications.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.